Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 To execute a script in linux, you need an executable file:

-- Start by creating a .sh file in the directory of your choice, replacing `script-name` with the name of your choice
+- Start by creating a .sh file in the directory of your choice, replacing `script-name` with the name of your choice:

 ```sh
 sudo touch script-name.sh
 ```

-- Open the file with a text editor and include the following lines
+- Open the file with a text editor and include the following lines:

 ```sh
 sudo nano script-name.sh